ohmy-cz/WeatherStation/README.md

 }
 ```
 6. [Install certbot](https://certbot.eff.org/lets-encrypt/debianbuster-nginx), and run through its very convenient wizard that will set up automatic free SSL renewal to make your site secure.

+## License
+This project has been released under LGPL license.